imuhammad21/MiPlan/README.md

 ## Why do you think we declared the parameters for `check` and `load` as `const` (which means "constant")?

 Declaring parameters for 'check' and 'load' as constants protects against anyone's code who redefines check or load from altering the true input to the function.
-In other words, if the input to check is a constant, even if I write 'check = x' later on in my code, the input stas the same, which is what we want in order to evaluate everyone's code equally and fairly
+In other words, if the input to check is a constant, even if I write 'check = x' later on in my code, the input stays the same, which is what we want in order to evaluate everyone's code equally and fairly.